rzajac/testkit/README.md

 }
 ```

-`WriteTempFile` creates and writes to temporary file from a reader r.
+`TempFileBuf` creates and writes to temporary file from a buffer.
 Returns
 path to created file.
 It registers cleanup function with t removing the created
 file.
 Calls t.Fatal() on error.
 Similarly `ReadFile` is a wrapper
 around `ioutil.ReadFile()` which calls t.Fatal() on error.